-This encyclopedia will be a unique product on the market because it will be a reference work that looks at criminal behavior primarily through a scientific lens.
+This encyclopedia is a unique reference work that looks at criminal behavior primarily through a scientific lens.
 With over 500 entries the book brings together top empirically driven researchers and clinicians across multiple fields—psychology, criminology, social work, and sociology—to explore the field.